 Dear Sons —

-I know we’ve talked a lot about dating before (even when you didn’t ask my opinion) but I wanted to give you your own handy-dandy written “Guide” in case you are ever wondering what I would tell you and I’m not around.
+I know we’ve talked a lot about dating before (even when you didn’t ask my opinion), but I wanted to give you your handy-dandy written “Guide” in case you are ever wondering what I would tell you and I’m not around.

 Mom’s Guide to Dating (for Sons)

 Don’t roll your eyes.

 1. Don’t be a jerk.
 You heard me.
-If I find out that you are treating your significant other badly I will personally kick your ass.
+If I find out that you are treating your significant other badly, I will kick your ass.

 2. Don’t be a doormat.
 This is not the opposite of being an asshole.
 Don’t always give in to your significant other just to keep the peace.
 If she wants to see Star Wars and you want to see Inside Out make an argument for why you should pick the movie this time.
 Or compromise — there’s nothing wrong with compromise.
 If she insists that you always give in — move on.
 Don’t sell your soul.

 3. Move forward at a mutually agreed pace.
 No one should dictate how quickly a relationship progresses.
 Both parties need to be comfortable.

-4. Laugh – a lot.
-Not at her (or at anyone, for that matter), but with her.
-Remember, if you guys can’t laugh at the stuff that makes each of you smile – move on.
+4. Laugh — a lot.
+Not at her (or anyone, for that matter), but with her.
+Remember, if you guys can’t laugh at the stuff that makes each of you smile — move on.

 One caveat: if the person you are dating LOVES Valentine’s Day or Sweetest Day or any of the other made-up holidays (yes, I’m holding back a comment), you should acknowledge the day with something (just remember that the florists jack up the prices on Valentine’s Day so don’t blow a paycheck on a dozen red roses – especially if she is demanding them).
 Remember, it’s the thought that counts.